dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 ## Register an Entra ID app

-An Entra ID account admin needs to perform the following steps:
+An Entra ID admin needs to perform the following steps:

 1. Sign into your Azure portal and click **Microsoft Entra ID**.
 2. Select **App registrations** in the left panel.